Naosekpam/EMBiL-English-Manipuri-Benchmark-for-scene-text-detection-and-language-identification/README.md

 EMBiL contains bi-lingual text images with a total of 720 images.
 It is divided into a 70% train set, 20% validation, and 10% test set.
 ![EMBiL_samples](https://github.com/Naosekpam/EMBiL-Dataset/assets/46924277/2ac2c5dc-c2b9-4f44-ba0e-c354e11e9e6b)

-Please cite the work if used :
+### Please cite the following papers if code or part of the code is used :

+@inproceedings{naosekpam2023embil, <br />
+  title={EMBiL: An English-Manipuri Bi-lingual Benchmark for Scene Text Detection and Language Identification}, <br />
+  author={Naosekpam, Veronica and Islam, Mushtaq and Chourasia, Amul and Sahu, Nilkanta}, <br />
+  booktitle={International Conference on Computer Analysis of Images and Patterns}, <br />
+  pages={65--75}, <br />
+  year={2023}, <br />
+  organization={Springer} <br />
+}
+or

 Naosekpam, Veronica, et al. "EMBiL: An English-Manipuri Bi-lingual Benchmark for Scene Text Detection and Language Identification."
 International Conference on Computer Analysis of Images and Patterns.
 Cham: Springer Nature Switzerland, 2023.

-@inproceedings{naosekpam2023embil,
-  title={EMBiL: An English-Manipuri Bi-lingual Benchmark for Scene Text Detection and Language Identification}, author={Naosekpam, Veronica and Islam, Mushtaq and Chourasia, Amul and Sahu, Nilkanta}, booktitle={International Conference on Computer Analysis of Images and Patterns}, pages={65--75}, year={2023}, organization={Springer}
-}